Royal-lobster/Chat-GPT-Amoled-Dark-CSS/README.md

-> ⚠️ THIS REPO IS NO LONGER MAINTAINED AND IS OUTDATED BECAUSE OPEN AI CHAGING THE SITE FREQUENTLY.
+> ⚠️ THIS REPOSITORY IS NO LONGER MAINTAINED AND IS OUTDATED, AS OPEN AI HAS BEEN FREQUENTLY CHANGING THEIR SITE.

 # Chat GPT Amoled dark CSS 🎨
 Beautiful custom user styles for Open AI Chat GPT which includes mobile friendly styles and amoled friendly